MANAV-py/tds_project1/README.md

 ### Files

-1. `users.csv`: Contains information about 469 GitHub users in Boston with over 100 followers
+1. `users.csv`: Contains information about 469 GitHub users in Boston with over 100 followers.
-2. `repositories.csv`: Contains information about 45005 public repositories from these users
+2. `repositories.csv`: Contains information about 45005 public repositories from these users.
-3. `Data_Collection moudule`: Python script that uses request module to collect this data
+3. `Data_Collection.py`: Python script that uses request module to collect this data.
+4. `Analysis.py`: Python script used to analyze the data.

 ### Data Collection